mharidev/Aconex/README.txt

 Why GEDCOM Parser Challenge?
 -----------------------------
-GEDCOM parser problem statement was also applicable to other domains making it an interesting use case for extension.
+GEDCOM parser problem statement could be applicable to several other domains making it an interesting use case for extension.
+The challenge could also showcase Java SDK(1.8)'s rich parsing /file handling library rather than relying on other third party libraries.
-The challenge also provided with interesting and challenging opportunities to demonstrate Test Driven Development presenting several corner cases to be tackled and validated.
-The project could showcase Java SDK(1.8)'s rich parsing /file handling library rather than relying on other third party libraries.
+It also provided opportunities to address several corner cases and data validations achieved via Test Driven Development.

 Design and Approach:
 ---------------------